Oishik-Sinha/Todo-Application/README.md

 ### 3. Configure the .env file.
 - Navigate to the project directory.
 In the Project directory navigate to the folder `todoApplication` where you can find a file with the name `.env.rename`
 - Rename the provided `.env.rename` file to `.env`.
-- Open the `.env` file in a text editor and provide the necessary database credentials and informations. <br/>
+- Open the `.env` file in a text editor and provide the necessary database credentials and informations and email credentials to send notifications. <br/>
   For example:
   ```env
   SECRET_KEY=your_secret_key